joomla/rfc/README.md

 ## Language and Translations

 All Joomla!
-Feature / Specification RfCs are written in English.
+Feature / Specification RFCs are written in English.
-Joomla! does not offer official translations into other languages but other external entities are free to translate the RfCs in accordance with the license.
+Joomla! does not offer official translations into other languages but other external entities are free to translate the RFCs in accordance with the license.

 ## Voting